 The National Fraud Initiative (NFI) is a counter fraud exercise co-ordinated by Audit Scotland working together with a range of Scottish public bodies, external auditors and overseen by the Cabinet Office for the UK as a whole to identify fraud and error.

-The most recent NFI exercise commenced in 2018 and as part of our 2019/20 audit we will continue to monitor SPT's participation and progress in the NFI.
+The most recent NFI exercise commenced in 2018 and as part of our 2018/19 audit we will monitor SPT's participation in NFI.